ChillLive/ChillLiveWallpaperProject/README.md

 * No ads!
 This is a feel good app, so no ugly banners or annoying popup windows
 * No locked/premium content at the moment - _only a tipping system for the generous souls :D_
+* The app can use you coarse location to determine your local sunrise and sunset times
+* Using this feature triggers a web request to [sunrise-sunset.org](https://sunrise-sunset.org)
-* No personal data stored or used in any way - _no third parties!_
+* No personal data is stored/used in any way by this app, other than to provide sunrise/sunset times
 * Low battery consumption - _never mentioned in any Android report.
 No significant impact on battery life noticed by the users_

 # How to use

 <img align="right" src="/Assets/showcaseGif.gif" width="200" height="450">

 **1. Times and colors**
 * Modify the app's behavior from here.
 Control the light of the scene by adjusting manually the time of the day, or just let it follows the real day&night cycle.
-* Allows the app to access your coarse location to set the sunset/sunrise time to match your real position
+* Allows the app to access your location to set the sunset/sunrise time to match your real position
 * Use a seed or generate a new pseudo random scene
 * Advanced settings control the behavior of the scrolling effect